 The Assessment protocols identified in the DFFE Screening Tool, particularly pertaining to Terrestrial Biodiversity, Aquatic Biodiversity, Palaeontological, Archaeological and Heritage, Landscape (Visual) and Plant Species.
+Please refer to Table 2 of the Site Sensitivity Verification Report (Appendix I2).

 In this regard, a Biodiversity Impact Assessment, Freshwater Assessment, Visual Impact Assessment and Socio-economic Impact Assessment have been conducted.